INSaFLU/insaflu_docs/docs/bioinformatics_pipeline.rst

 ## Flag-type **"probes"**

-- *"Likely False Positive"*: when the reference genome is not sufficiently covered.
-Flagged for hits with Windows Covered  <= 50 %.
+- *"Likely False Positive"*: When the reference genome is not sufficiently covered as a function of the number of the proportion of Windows Covered, calculated as above.
+Flagged for hits with Windows Covered <= 50 % (calculated from the fraction presented)

 - *"Vestigial Mapping"*: when only a vestigial amount of reads (<= 2) mapped.